A Quantitative Study of SMS Phishing Detection: Results

 In our next post-survey test, we examined the correlation between familiarity with Security Terms and overall accuracy and interaction rates.
-Our Security Term Familiarity test measured participants' familiarity with security terms related to SMS messages.
-Our analysis of the Spearman's correlation found a small, statistically significant decrease in interaction rates with fake messages with higher average Security Term Familiarity (r$_{cor}$ = -0.210, \textit{p} = 0.002).
+Our analysis of the Spearman's correlation found a small, statistically significant decrease in interaction rates with fake messages with higher average Security Term Familiarity (r$_{cor}$ = -0.175, \textit{p} = 0.017).
 However, we found no significant correlations between Security Term Familiarity and overall accuracy or interaction rates with real messages.

 Finally, we investigated the relationship between the Attention Control (ATTC) Scale and participants' accuracy and interaction rates.
-The ATTC scale measures individual differences in attention control based on the factors of attention focus and attention shifting.
-Our Spearman's correlation results show a small, statistically significant decrease in the interaction rates with both fake messages (r$_{cor}$ = -0.235, \textit{p} = 0.001) and real messages (r$_{cor}$ = -0.231, \textit{p} = 0.001) in accordance with a higher ATTC scale score.
+Our Spearman's correlation results show a small, statistically significant decrease in the interaction rates with both fake messages (r$_{cor}$ = -0.247, \textit{p} $<$ 0.001) and real messages (r$_{cor}$ = -0.238, \textit{p} $<$ 0.001) in accordance with a higher ATTC scale score.
 These results indicate that participants with a higher ATTC scale score were less likely to interact with either fake or real messages.
 However, we found no significant correlations between ATTC scale scores and overall accuracy.

+\textbf{RQ4 Summary:} Our results indicate that participants scoring higher on the IUIPC, RSeBIS, Security Term Familiarity, and ATTC scales were less likely to engage with fraudulent messages.
+However, none of the behavioral scales significantly enhanced overall message accuracy.
+Consequently, individuals more concerned about privacy and exhibiting greater attention control appeared to be more skeptical towards all messages, leading them to be less comfortable and less likely to interact.